nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-19326](https://jira.nuxeo.com/browse/NXP-19326).

+#### Change in Runtime Reload Strategy {{since '9.3'}}

+Runtime reload strategy has been set by default to `standby` and can be changed with the property `org.nuxeo.runtime.reload_strategy`.
+Standby mode will:

+- stop all components
+- apply the stash (components to remove/add before restarting)
+- start all components

+`restart` will:

+- stop all components
+- deactivate all components
+- apply the stash
+- activate all components
+- start all components

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22546](https://jira.nuxeo.com/browse/NXP-22546).

 #### Graceful Shutdown in Tomcat {{since '9.2'}}

 Runtime behavior has been cleaned up: when shutting down Tomcat it is now possible to make sure that all asynchronous work has been either processed or task has been persisted.